Revolution Dub: Release and reception

 Revolution Dub was released in 1975 in the United Kingdom by Cactus, but as with numerous other dub albums by Perry, it was a limited release.
 However, the record coincided with what British writer James Hamilton felt was dub's arrival as "the roots music of the moment" after two years of growth in Jamaica.
-Author Christian Habekost described the album title one of several Perry album names to match the spirit of dub's unusual style with a reflection of "the cultural trends and fads of the time."
+Author Christian Habekost described the album title as one of several from Perry to match the spirit of dub's unusual style with a reflection of "the cultural trends and fads of the time."
 Reviewing the album alongside other new dub releases in Record Mirror & Disc, Hamilton wrote that although Perry elected to use dub as a backing for his "relatively normal singing", the album's best track was "Doctor on the Go", which he described as a "subtle pulsating instrumental" with "snatches" of the Doctor on the Go soundtrack.

-In a retrospective review for AllMusic, Rick Anderson wrote that despite its short length, the album is essential as an effective encapsulation of "super-producer" Perry and the Upsetters' music.
-He describes it as capturing Perry "at the peak of his somewhat creepy powers", highlighting his deconstructionist dub techniques, "apocalyptic imprecations" and "off-the-wall witticisms", finding the tracks powerful for juxtaposing Perry's "insane" production aesthetic with the Upsetters' "utterly rock-solid grooves, grooves which not even the chief Upsetter himself can dislodge."
-In the Encyclopedia of Popular Music, Colin Larkin called it an "overlooked but innovative dub album" with heavy production, "bursts" of sampled dialogue and "crazy sing-along rhymes".
+In a retrospective review for AllMusic, Rick Anderson wrote that despite its short length, Revolution Dub is essential as an effective encapsulation of Perry and the Upsetters' music.
+He considers it to capture Perry "at the peak of his somewhat creepy powers", highlighting his deconstructionist dub techniques, "apocalyptic imprecations" and "off-the-wall witticisms", finding the tracks powerful for juxtaposing Perry's absurd production aesthetic with the Upsetters' "utterly rock-solid grooves, grooves which not even the chief Upsetter himself can dislodge."
+In The Virgin Encyclopedia of Popular Music, writer Colin Larkin called it an "overlooked but innovative dub album" with heavy production, "bursts" of sampled dialogue and "crazy sing-along rhymes".
 In his book Reggae & Caribbean Music, Dave Thompson referred to the record as a "golden ring" of dub in which Perry treats Byles, Riley and other artists "to some truly dangerous textures."
 He wrote: "In 1975, this album provoked widespread disconcerting delirium.
 Today, it still sounds fresh."
-The editors of The Rough Guide to Reggae highlight Revolution Dub as one of Perry's best albums, highlighting the dubs of Byles' "The Long Way" and Riley's "Woman's Gotta Have It" as among its best tracks.
+The editors of The Rough Guide to Reggae highlight Revolution Dub as one of Perry's best records, highlighting the dubs of Byles' "The Long Way" and Riley's "Woman's Gotta Have It" as among its best tracks.